OtspIII/InterGameProgNYUS19/ItPfG Class/Assets/Quotes.md

 + Max: "You're doing great!"
 +Edgar : "Mind Transfer Jutsu!" - Ino Yamanaka
 + Justin: "I wasn't here for the lesson so I have no idea how to use github" - Justin
++ Arjun: "I will take responsibility for what I have done.
+If I must fall, I will rise each time a better man." – Dalinar Kholin